 Don’t forget to shop for heart-healthy fats like nuts, seeds, nut butters, avocados, olive oil, other plant oils, olives, and fish oil.

-- Half of each plate with non-starchy vegetables
+- Fill half of each plate with non-starchy vegetables

 - One-fourth of your plate with fiber-rich starches